 top of page

-Vern E. Messner founded the Cleveland Porcelain Enameling Co. in 1936.
-He first set up shop in a garage and offered porcelain enameling services for stove parts and also produced porcelain advertising signs.
-Within six months he had the financial backing he needed to relocate the business to its present location in Cleveland's Slavic Village neighborhood.
-The workers were Polish & Czech immigrants who lived in the area.
+In 1936, Vern E. Messner founded the Cleveland Porcelain Enameling Co., starting in a small garage where he provided porcelain enameling services for stove parts and produced porcelain advertising signs.
+Just six months later, with the financial support he needed, Vern relocated the business to its current home in Cleveland's Slavic Village, employing skilled Polish and Czech immigrants from the neighborhood.

-During WWII, Standard Signs turned its porcelain enameling to treat aircraft parts.
-In 1955, Vern began to make porcelain enameled safety signs.
-The Cleveland Porcelain Enameling Co then became Standard Signs.
+During World War II, the company adapted, using its expertise in porcelain enamel to treat aircraft parts.
+In 1955, Vern expanded the business to include the production of porcelain enameled safety signs, and the Cleveland Porcelain Enameling Co. rebranded as Standard Signs.

-Now led by the third generation of Messner's, Standard Signs is one of the nation's leading manufacturers of porcelain enameled signs.
-We continue to produce porcelain on steel in our Cleveland factory in Slavic Village.
+Now led by the third generation of the Messner family, Standard Signs has grown into one of the nation’s premier manufacturers of long-lasting, porcelain-enameled signs.

 bottom of page